ASPIRE Scheme for Promoting Rural Area Entrepreneurship

 ASPIRE Scheme Background

-Development of the rural economy has been one of the prime concerns for Government of India.
+Development of the rural economy has been one of the prime concerns for the Government of India.
 Accordingly, efforts have been made on a continuous basis for improving the economic and social well-being of people in rural areas on a sustainable basis.
-Despite the sincere efforts, the problems of poverty, unemployment, drudgery and migration still exist in rural economy.
-There is a need to address these problems by creating employment opportunities in the rural areas and this could be done by setting up of small enterprises in the Agro- based industry sector more so as nearly 56 % of the population is still dependent on agriculture.
+Despite the sincere efforts, the problems of poverty, unemployment, drudgery and migration still exist in the rural economy.
+There is a need to address these problems by creating employment opportunities in the rural areas and this could be done by setting up of small enterprises in the Agro-based industry sector more so as nearly 56 % of the population is still dependent on agriculture.
 There is ample scope for innovation, value addition and entrepreneurship development in this sector.
 This is possible only by skill up-gradation, handholding, mentoring, incubation and credit support aimed especially at rural youth and women providing them employment opportunities in rural areas.
-The ASPIRE Scheme is aimed at solving this problem and creating employment opportunities through entrepreneurship in rural areas.
+The ASPIRE Scheme aims to solve this problem and create more employment opportunities through entrepreneurship in rural areas.